 Take your freshly learned switch back 540 to your favorite cat track or other natural take off with the Lib Tech Terrain Wrecker Snowboard.
 This directional twin board mixes freestyle influence with a classic all-mountain shape so that you can express yourself riding switch or regular all around your local hill.
 Specifically catered to advanced freeriders, this board fits nicely into the middle of Lib Tech's all-mountain line by featuring more freestyle influence than the TRS and other all-mountain sticks.
-To create this freestyle feel, the Terrain Wrecker has the C2x profile and a medium flex.
-The C2x profile features a shortened rocker section between the inserts and lengthened camber sections from under foot to the tip and tail.
-The extended camber and shortened rocker create a powerful ride that allows you to really lay into your edge on steeper terrain and get exceptional pop off of cat tracks and other natural take offs.
-Additionally ,the medium flex gives you good stability and tons of pop.
-To keep you on this board season after season it features bombproof construction thanks to a durable wood core and heavy-duty sintered base.
-The wood core is made up of consistent and strong aspen supplemented with strands of paulownia to cut down on weight without sacrificing performance.
-Coupling that with a durable and absorbent sintered base allows you to ride your board hard and fast all winter and into the spring with minimal upkeep.
+To create this freeriding freestyle feel, the Terrain Wrecker has Lib Tech's C2 profile and a medium flex.
+The C2 profile features a rocker section between the inserts and traditional camber sections from under foot to the tip and tail.
+This creates a perfect all-terrain contour that offers pop and power while reducing hang-ups and increasing float on powder days.
+Original Power Construction features an aspen core with strips of paulownia to reduce weight while maintaining strength, and a triax and biax fiberglass wrap lessens the weight even more without sacrificing durability.
+Finally, a fast and durable sintered base is added to keep you moving quick to get back to the chairlift before anyone else.

 Options, sizes, colors available on Backcountry